|

 Patna Medical College and Hospital, Patna, India

-Date of Web Publication | 10-Jan-2008 |
+Date of Web Publication10-Jan-2008

-Correspondence Address: R Pandey Patna Medical College and Hospital, Patna India
+Patna Medical College and Hospital, Patna

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

-How to cite this article: Pandey R. Topical cortisone in the treatment of Mooren's ulcer.
-Indian J Ophthalmol 1969;17:114 |
+Pandey R. Topical cortisone in the treatment of Mooren's ulcer.
+Indian J Ophthalmol 1969;17:114

 Mooren's ulcer was originally described by Mooren in 1867 as a chronic superficial ulcer of unknown aetiology, occurring in elderly people which has a characteristically undermined border and does not perforate.